GangBug/AgeofEmpiresII/README.md

 Debug:

-* Press 5 to create a new Archer unit.
-* Press 6 to create a new Tarkan Knight unit.
-* Press 7 to create a new Vile unit.
-* Press H deal -200HP damage to the Boss.
-* Press F9 to move to the game scene.
+* Press F2 to add 100 to each resource.
-* Press F10 to return to the intro scene.
+* Press F3 to damage the boss for 200HP.

 ## VERSION UPDATES

+v0.7 Alpha - Sunday 14th of May, 2017

+Adds:
+*Save & Load functionality
+*Gameplay Balance
+*Bug fixing

 V0.6 Pre-Alpha - Sunday 14th of May, 2017